etcd-io/etcd/CONTRIBUTING.md

 ## Get your pull request reviewed

-Before requesting review please ensure that all GitHub checks were successful.
+Before requesting review please ensure that all GitHub and Prow checks are successful.
+In some cases your pull request may have the label `needs-ok-to-test`.
+If so an `etcd-io` organisation member will leave a comment on your pull request with `/ok-to-test` to trigger all checks to be run.

 It might happen that some unrelated tests on your PR are failing, due to their flakiness.
 In such cases please [file an issue] to deflake the problematic test and ask one of [maintainers] to rerun the tests.